ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/003-overlays.md

 ---
 # Using Overlays

 Overlays are styled text and images in your broadcast.
-You can access Overlays by clicking the {T icon}\#todo in the upper right corner of the Main Window, or through the Overlays menu at the very top of your display.
+You can access Overlays by clicking the {% inlineicon overlays 65 %} in the upper right corner of the Main Window, or through the Overlays menu at the very top of your display.
 There are four types of Overlays:

 ## Text Overlays